weixian-zhang/FoodTruckJunkie/README.md

 * Application Insights SDK should always be implemented for supported languages, or always enable Application Insights on services that has direct integration with.
   Although Application Insights is a App Performance Monitoring (APM) tool
    * the App Map feature could show if web app is contacting any suspicious external endpoints, detecting malware doing Commmand and Control to form backdoors and          executing data exfiltration
    * Application Insight logs could  further joined with other log types in Azure Sentinel for further investigation.
 Although I have not seen this in action, I think      this has potential.

+### Establishing Security Business Requirements

+### Security Unit Testing

+### Security Code Review

-### While You Code - Precommit Stage
+### Practice Security While You Code - PreCommit Stage

 * Secure coding practices - we follow these [secure coding practice checklists](https://owasp.org/www-pdf-archive/OWASP_SCP_Quick_Reference_Guide_v2.pdf) while we       code, some examples can be:
   * do not disclose sensitive info in error message